christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 	+  Documented in the comments/readme in deployment document.
 	+  Added to a new story in the backlog to be addressed immediately at next cycle.
 	+  Customer notified of plan.

+## STIG Considerations

+### Unsafe Methods (APSC-DV-003210)
+Unsafe methods are those that have side-effects that are not understood properly or require elevated security privileges in order to perform their function.
+No unsafe methods are utilized in this system.
+Functions such as strlen and related string manipulation functions are not used.
+Research into best C practices for unsafe functions was conducted and all relevent function calls replaced with known good representations of the same function.

+Classic list of recognized unsafe functions:

++ strcpy -> strncpy -> strlcpy/strcpy_s.
++ strcat -> strncat -> strlcat/strcat_s -strtok.
++ sprintf -> snprintf.
++ vsprintf -> vsnprintf.
++ gets -> fgets/gets_s.
++ makepath -> _makepath_s (MSDN)
++ _splitpath -> _splitpath_s (MSDN)
++ scanf/sscanf -> sscanf_s (MSDN
++ ato\*

+A grep performed on all \*.c source files indicates the aforementioned unsafe functions are not in useexcept in these locations:

++ strncpy is used in libProduct and visor_gops_parser at three instances.
+Extensive research into various tools, libraries, and commentary by developers indicates that this is a bottomless pit if one attempts to add strlcpy to C source code.
+Subject strncpy stands and is used careful with input validation backing defenses.

+### Exceptions/Error Messages
+                                                                                                                                                Error messages (Exceptions) will be invoked with a custom class (API infrastructure) specifically designed to support the Application Development STIG to ensure no information expressed during error (stack traces) are displayed to the end-user thus revealing information that could be deemed valuable to an attacker.
+Output of error should go to the log, based on log levels, and an obfuscated/reduced output should be displayed to the end user.

+The application must not be subject to error handling vulnerabilities (APSC-DV-003235).
+The software specific error/exception class will extend from the base functionality of the existing language error/exception class/object.

+This application was designed to test the "contract" by which it was written and to fail fast if that contract is broken without authorizing additional capabilities due to failure.
+A domain of standard responses, which are application specific, will be matured over time based on encounters of the running package.

 ## Useful tools related to Code Standards enforcement